 About Moot Beit Din

 Student teams are assigned a topic and collaborate to craft a written decision and oral argument based on rabbinic sources.
-Teams submit their work to a panel of distinguished judges and engage with their peers in dialogue about the case on a digital platform.
+They then present their ruling to a panel of judges following a special Moot Beit Din Shabbaton.

 Contact Yael Steiner to learn more.